spicylobstergames/SpicyLauncher/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    list       List available releases
+    list         List available games and releases
-    install    Download and install the game
+    install      Download and install a game
-    uninstall  Uninstall the game
+    uninstall    Uninstall a game
-    launch     Launch the game
+    launch       Launch a game
     help         Print this message or the help of the given subcommand(s)
 ```

 ### Examples